piyush-pb/GoogleFormsWindowsDekstopApp/README.md

 ## Desktop App Description

 This desktop application allows users to create and view submissions through a user-friendly interface.
+Just like Google forms clone
 The application features two main functionalities:

 ### Main Form
 - **View Submissions Button**: Opens a new form to view previously submitted forms.